TUESDAY, AUGUST 23, 2016

-SUNDAY NIGHT: Partly cloudy with a 20% chance for a thunderstorm.
-Lows in the upper 60s.
-Northeast winds 5 to 10 mph.
+TONIGHT: Mostly cloudy with a 40% chance for showers and thunderstorms.
+Lows in the mid to upper 60s.
+South wind at 5 to 15 mph.

 WEDNESDAY: Partly to mostly cloudy with a 40% chance for showers and thunderstorms.
 Cooler, highs in the upper 70s to low 80s.
 North wind at 5 to 15 mph.

 b>THURSDAY: Partly sunny to mostly cloudy skies.
 Cooler temperatures will continue with highs in the 70s and lower 80s.
 We'll see rain chances early in the day before conditions dry out.